redelivre/redelivre/src/wp-content/plugins/add-to-any/README.txt

 * Choose exactly where you want AddToAny to appear
 * Easily <a href="https://www.addtoany.com/buttons/customize/wordpress">customize sharing</a> on your WordPress site
-* <a href="/plugins/add-to-any/faq/">Highly extensible</a> for developers and designers
+* <a href="https://wordpress.org/plugins/add-to-any/#faq">Highly extensible</a> for developers and designers
-* Custom icons let you use any icons at any location (media uploads directory, CDN, etc.)
+* Custom icons let you use any icons from any location (media uploads directory, CDN, etc.)
 * Many more publisher and user features

 = Wide Support =

 * Over 10 years of development
-* Over 6 million downloads
+* Over 8 million downloads
 * Translated into dozens of languages
 * Ongoing support from the community

 This plugin always strives to be the best WordPress plugin for sharing.
-Development is fueled by your praise and feedback.
+Development is fueled by your kind words and feedback.

 <a href="https://www.addtoany.com/share#url=https%3A%2F%2Fwordpress.org%2Fplugins%2Fadd-to-any%2F&title=AddToAny%20Sharing%20Plugin%20for%20WordPress" title="Share">Share</a> this plugin

 See also:

 * The <a href="https://www.addtoany.com/buttons/">share buttons</a> for all platforms
-* The <a href="https://www.addtoany.com/buttons/for/wordpress_com">share button for WordPress.com</a>
+* The <a href="https://www.addtoany.com/buttons/for/wordpress_com">share buttons for WordPress.com</a>

 <a href="https://www.addtoany.com/blog/">AddToAny Blog</a> | <a href="https://www.addtoany.com/privacy">Privacy Policy</a>